NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   image(
     alt: "",
     "images/grid-stride-1.png",
-    width: 80%
+    width: 100%
   )
 ) <img:cuda_stride>

 === Multi-processing & Distributed Computing <sec:mulitprocesing>

-- Message Passing & Remote Call Procedure (RPC)
-  - An RPC is effectively when one process tells another "Here's an explicit list of instructions i.e. a recipe.
-Do it without thinking."
-- Because each process has its own memory space, each process must independently load any and all libraries, files, binaries, etc. it needs.
+The three most important ideas to understand in multiprocessing and distributed computing for this work are: different processes do not have access to the same data, one process can tell another to perform an action, and the time associated with communicating between processes.
+To distinguish processes and threads, consider two homes A and B each with its own family.
+Each home represents a process with its associated family members being that process's threads.

+// Unshared memory spaces
+Unlike threads, the context, or _memory space_, a process has is distinct from that of other processes.
+Thus, if something changes in one process, other processes are unaware of the change.
+Considering the analogy, if home A's phone is moved from the dining room to the living room by Alice who then writes the new location on the fridge, the other family members in home A can all see this change because they all have access to the same fridge.
+As for home B, not only does the home phone not move, but family B also does not know home A's phone moved, because they do not have access to home B's fridge.
+It is only when information is explicitly communicated between these processes/homes that the other has this new information.

+The communciation of data between between processes is much slower and requires much more overhead than communicating between threads.
+Considering the analogy, when a family member in home A can't find the phone, they simply go to the fridge for the updated information.
+If, for some reason, family B needs the location of family A's phone, someone from family A would probably walk over to home B and update them.
+This takes much more time and resources than going to the fridge in the same home (and even more time and effort is required to update in the next town over!).
+But what if Bob in home B wants Alice in home A to do something?

+#pagebreak()
+*Remote Procedure Calls:* While there are many methods to communicate information between processes, the most important method for this work involves one processes telling another process to execute some procedure, which is aptly named a _remote procedure call_ (RPC).
+RPC allows one process, such as the one launched by a user running a program, to direct another process to execute some command using its own resources.
+Though, because each process has its own memory space, any references to objects that don't exist in the _remote_ process e.g. variable, libraries, etc., will fail, and references to objects "with the same name" can produce unintended results.

+In the analogy, Alice in home A wants to compare the location of her phone to the location of Bob's phone in home B, so she asks Bob "Where is the phone?".
+Because both homes have phones, but they are in different locations, Alice would answer "the living room" and Bob would answer "the kitchen" because "the phone" is relative to each home.
+If Alice and Bob wanted to have the same answer, then either they would have to communicate where they want the phone to be and put it there, or refer to the same physical instance of a phone.

-- Each host effectively needs to be an identical copy of the head node.
+Out of the analogy, each remote host effectively needs to be an identical copy of the local host.
 This can be achieved by each host referring to a shared file system so they all manifestly the same binaries, versions of packages, etc. This needs to happen because an RPC can be thought of as sending a chunk of raw, textual source code to be run on the other process and/or machine.
 If that source code calls some functionality that is not loaded or otherwise available in that process, that call will error.
 Thus things like a GPU library must be not only available on each machine, but also loaded on each process.

 = Methods <sec:methods>